Meyer-C/GUI-based-database-editor/README.md

 ## Search Database

 This tab allows you to search your Main Database (specified on "File" page).
+Make sure that this database path is specified or it will not work!

 1. First, specify the search type you want to do!
+You can search by the chemical name, mass (which can be either a specific mass or mass range ex.
+400-500), or by InChiKey!
+Make sure to select the right search type you'll be using or you might get some *very* funky results.
+2. Next, enter your search term!
+You can enter part of a name and it should be able to get your result, but you may need to filter it afterwards.
+3. Click either "Search" or "Advanced Search Options"!
+> If using Search, it will return all information on the chemical or chemicals in the output tab.
+> If you click advanced search however, it will create a popup to allow you to select the data that you would like to see in the outputs tab (ex. name, mass, InChiKey).
+You can select as many of these boxes as you would like!
+Click the "Advanced Search" button at the bottom of the popup to search!
+4. View the outputs in the new "Outputs" tab!
+> If you want to see more information on any of the chemicals, you can select their checkboxes and then click the "" button.
+This will create a new tab for each of the selected chemicals and will have all of their information displayed!
+> You can also chose to export the chemical data to one of your personal databases.